 Table 3.
-Best response of temsirolimus ------------------------ ----------------- tasis have all been associated with a high tumor burden.
+Best response of temsirolimus ------------------------ ----------------- level of LDH, and the presence of bone or liver metastasis have all been associated with a high tumor burden.
 Additionally, several proinflammatory response markers, including the erythrocyte sedimentation rate, C-reactive proteins, and neutrophilia, have also been identified as prognostic factors in cancer patients.
 The MSKCC, IMDC, and ARCC risk models use all these prognostic factors in different ways.
 In the case of the IMDC model, instead of the traditional elevated LDH level and nephrectomy status, it includes inflammation markers related to the overproduction of cytokines (neutrophilia and thrombocytosis).
 Moreover, in the current study, the IMDC model accurately predicted the prognosis of the non-clear cell RCC patients treated with temsirolimus as the first-line therapy.
-Kroeger et al. [18] also recently showed the reliability of the IMDC prognostic model for predicting OS and time to treatment failure in non-clear cell RCC patients.
-However,
+Kroeger et al. [18] also recently showed the reliability of the IMDC prognostic model for predicting OS and time to treat-